 I am comfortable in shallow water, but not in deep water.
-Is your training right for me?
+Are your lessons right for me?

 Yes!
-Together, Discovery Swim School's Beginning Course and Next Step Course are designed to help you acquire the knowledge, trust, and peace of mind necessary to be free at any depth.
-We use a proven system in which fun, comfort, and control take center stage, enabling you to fully embody each new skill and each new revelation about the supportive nature of the aquatic environment.
+Discovery Swim School swimming lessons are designed to help you acquire the knowledge, trust, and peace of mind necessary to be free at any depth.
+For us, fun, comfort, and control take center stage, enabling you to fully embody each new skill and each new revelation about the supportive nature of the aquatic environment.

 My biggest problem with swimming is the breathing.
 I can swim until I run out of air, and then I have to stop.
-Will your training help me?
+Will your lessons help me?

 Yes!
-In Discovery Swim School's Beginning Course you will learn how the water works, and how your body works with the water, all the while remaining calm and in control (and, therefore, safe).
+Discovery Swim School will teach you how the water works, and how your body works with the water, all the while remaining calm and in control (and, therefore, safe).
 With this knowledge and our unique brand of support, effective breathing is just one of the many useful skills you can get from this investment!